 It was hot in the cab.
 Les and Terry were sitting beside her and the B.O. coming off them after an afternoon of deliveries was suffocating.
 She didn’t blame them for stinking.
 They were men after all—proficient at grunts and sweat stink.
 She kept turning her head towards the open window and taking deep breaths.

 The last delivery was in a new subdivision.

 “Lots of money there,” Larry said.
 “New houses.
 New furniture.”
 They were nice houses, large and ornamented.
 “One day we’ll have a house like that,” Larry told her.
 But Ilyse didn’t want a house like that.
 She was happy with her bungalow and her neighbours.

 She sighed.
 Why did she have to be here?

 She was ready to leave him—soon.
 She was running away with Marty.
 It was just a matter of time.
-Marty had to straighten out a few things, then they’d be together forever, and she’ll have her happily ever after.
+Marty had to straighten out a few things, then they’d be together forever, and she would have her happily ever after.

-She had always been intent on keeping her vows—till death do us part, in sickness, in health, all that idealistic shit she believed before marriage kicked her in the teeth and knocked her to her knees.
-But now…
+Till death do us part, in sickness, in health—all that idealistic shit she believed before marriage kicked her in the teeth and knocked her to her knees.
+She’d intended on keeping her vows but now…